Ashton Central Swimming Club

 6.1 The swimmers are the Club's responsibility during the session, under the Duty of Care, of the coach/teacher.

-6.2 If the swimmer wishes to leave the pool area then the coach/teacher needs to be aware of this.
+6.2 If the swimmer wishes to leave the pool area then the coach/teacher needs to be aware of this, and if the swimmer is 12 or under, inform the parent or the responsible adult who can take responsibility for the swimmer whilst in the changing room.

 6.3 If the swimmer does not return within a reasonable time, or is upset when returning then the coach/teacher is required to alert:-